In our second entry in this series, we take a look at Rekordbox DJ. If you missed our first entry focusing on Traktor Pro, check it out here.

 Rekordbox doesn’t have an IOS/Android version of the Rekordbox DJ software, but it does have an IOS/Android app for music preparation.
 It is quite handy to prepare tracks on the go and then transfer them to your computer, but keep in mind that the transfer can only happen through wifi.
 I will look into the workflow in a separate piece in the near future.

 Pioneer DJ recently brought out the WeDJ app, that mimics Rekordbox DJ on several points but it’s more directed to starting DJs.
-I will look into mobile DJ apps in a separated piece as well, including the WeDJ app.
+I will look into mobile DJ apps in a separate piece as well, including the WeDJ app.

 Beatgridding & analysis